-The ziplines are all connected by boardwalks and beautiful trails through the forest.
+The ziplines are connected by boardwalks and beautiful trails through the forest.
 The lines are all very close together.
 The longest walk between the end of one segment and the start of the next takes about 3 minutes.

-The first zipline at Superfly is the highest and one of the longest.
+The first zipline at Superfly is the highest.
+It’s also one of the longest.
 The height can be intimidating, but the view can’t be beat!
-The second zipline is quite similar to the first but slightly longer (i.e., 1.3 kilometres long instead of 1.2).
+The second zipline is similar to the first, but slightly longer (i.e., 1.3 kilometres long instead of 1.2).

 Superfly’s third zipline is arguably their most adrenaline-inducing one.
 It’s the steepest zipline on the tour, with guests able to reach speeds of up to 100 km per hour!
 Despite the fact that one of the guests in our group was scared of heights, we all found this segment to be the most fun!

 The last zipline at Superfly is the tandem one.
-It is the shortest and slowest zipline; however, it’s fun because guests can hold hands while going down (which is especially nice for kids and couples).
+It’s the shortest and slowest zipline; however, it’s fun because guests can hold hands while going down (which is especially nice for kids and couples).
 This zipline conveniently runs all the way back down to Basecamp so there’s no more walking at the end.

 Superfly Ziplines is very accommodating of people with fears of heights.
 We visited with a friend who was a little nervous and the staff were there to assist the whole time.
 If necessary, visitors can also take the 4×4 back down the mountain (but then you do miss out on the rest of the zipline tour).

 Price and Packages

 Prices vary depending on the season at Superfly Ziplines (and they are also subject to change).
 Summer time is the most expensive, costing around $165 plus tax per adult and $125 plus tax for children (ages 7 to 12) as of January, 2022.
 Winter is a little cheaper, at least for adults, with prices being around $150 for adults and $125 for children the last time we checked.
 If you go on the first tour of the day it’s slightly cheaper.